-Huawei is no longer here to simply make up the numbers.
-No, the Huawei P20 Pro goes toe-to-toe with the very best in the smartphone world.
+As the Huawei P20 Pro shows, Huawei is no longer here to simply make up the numbers.
+It's ready to go toe-to-toe with the very best in the smartphone world.

-However, the remarkable work done on the camera makes this the most versatile phone photo-shooter out there, regardless of price, whether you're a happy snapper or an amateur enthusiast photographer.
+There are some quirks to the Huawei design and software to get used to, but the remarkable work done on the camera makes this one of the most versatile phone photo-shooters out there, whether you're a happy snapper or an amateur enthusiast photographer.

 Watch the P20 Pro in action below as we review the phone's design and screen: